History of the Jews in New York City: 1654–1800

 When the English took the colony from the Dutch in 1664, the only Jewish name on the requisite oath of loyalty given to residents was Asser Levy.
 This is the only record of a Jewish presence at the time, until 1680 when some of Levy's relatives arrived from Amsterdam shortly before he died.
+Asser Levy was the poorest of the first 23 Jewish Immigrants.
+He helped to file petitions that won the 23 immigrants the right to reside in New Amsterdam.
+As an advocate for Jews in the colony, the earliest mention of Asser Levy in a Court Record from New Amsterdam is September 15, 1654 as a plaintiff against unfair treatment of the Jewish immigrants.
+For example, Levy protested the policy of the exemption of Jews from enlisting in the army and being forced to pay an additional tax instead.

 The first synagogue, the Sephardi Congregation Shearith Israel, was established in 1682, but it did not get its own building until 1730.
 Over time, the synagogue became dominant in Jewish life, organizing social services and mandating affiliation for all New York Jews.
 Even though by 1720 the Ashkenazim outnumbered Sephardim, the Sephardi customs were retained.
+In 1776, a majority of New York City's Jews were so patriotic that they voluntarily moved to Pennsylvania and Connecticut so as not collaborate with the British occupation of the city during the American Revolutionary War.